czyzby/wesnoth-saurian-pack/_changelog.md

 * Fixed Spearwoman eyes color in NE idle animation frames.
 * Removed overlapped shadows from various sprites.
 * Filled stray transparent pixels in Prophet's and Seer's robes.
-* Improved Seer's gem tiara.
+* Improved the lightning on the Seer's gem tiara.
 * Fixed palette in Prophet's NE attack animation frames.
 * Removed redundant colors from the sprite palettes.